John Boulger: International

-Boulger had the honor of captaining the victorious Australian team at the 1976 Speedway World Team Cup held at London's White City Stadium.
-He also partnered Phil Crump in the 1974 World Pairs final at Hyde Road in Manchester, finishing in second place behind the Swedish pairing of 1974 World Champion Anders Michanek, and his partner Sören Sjösten.
-Boulger and Crump would finish 5th in the 1975 World Pairs final at the Olympic Stadium in Wrocław, Poland.
-1975 would prove to be Boulger's last World Pairs Final appearance.
+Boulger captained the victorious Australian team at the 1976 Speedway World Team Cup held at London's White City Stadium.
+He also partnered Phil Crump in the 1974 World Pairs final at Hyde Road in Manchester, finishing in second place behind the Swedish pairing of Anders Michanek, and Sören Sjösten.
+Boulger and Crump finished 5th in the 1975 World Pairs final at the Olympic Stadium in Wrocław, Poland.

-John Boulger qualified for two World Final's during his career.
-He finished 13th with 6 points in 1973 at the Silesian Stadium in Chorzów (Katowice), Poland in front of the largest speedway attendance in history, an estimated 130,000 where he was the only Australian to qualify and other than runner-up Ivan Mauger was the highest placed Commonwealth rider alongside English whiz-kid Peter Collins who also finished with 6 points (Collins would go on to win the World Championship at the same venue in 1976).
-Boulger also rode in the 1977 World Final at the Ullevi Stadium in Göteborg, Sweden, where on a wet track he finished 12th with 5 points from his 5 rides.
-The only other Australian in the field was Sydney's Billy Sanders who finished 9th with 7 points.
+He also qualified for two World Final's during his career.
+He finished 13th with 6 points in 1973 at the Silesian Stadium in Chorzów, Poland, in front of the largest speedway attendance in history, an estimated 130,000.
+Boulger also rode in the 1977 World Final at the Ullevi Stadium in Gothenburg, Sweden, where on a wet track he finished 12th with 5 points from his 5 rides.

-Boulger also rode for Australia in numerous test matches at home and overseas, including captaining the team on several occasions.